History of the United States (1917–1945): Aftermath

+Defeat in the Great War left Germany in a state of revolutionary turmoil and heavily in debt for war reparations, payments to the victorious Allies.
+The Allies in turn owed large sums to the US Treasury for war loans.
+Under the multi-national Dawes Plan, American and British banks loaned money to Germany to stabilize its currency and expand production, which then allowed it to pay reparations to countries like Britain and France.
+In the 1920s, European and American economies reached new levels of industrial production and prosperity.

 1919: strikes, riots and scares

 Urban America was in turmoil throughout 1919.
 The huge number of returning veterans could not find work, something the Wilson administration had given little thought to.
 After the war, fear of subversion resumed in the context of the Red Scare, massive strikes in major industries (steel, meatpacking) and violent race riots.
 Radicals bombed Wall Street, and workers went on strike in Seattle in February.
 During 1919, a series of more than 20 riotous and violent black-white race-related incidents occurred.
 These included the Chicago, Omaha, and Elaine Race Riots.

 A phenomenon known as the Red Scare took place 1918–1919.
 With the rise of violent Communist revolutions in Europe, leftist radicals were emboldened by the Bolshevik Revolution in Russia and were eager to respond to Lenin's call for world revolution.
 On May 1, 1919, a parade in Cleveland, Ohio, protesting the imprisonment of the Socialist Party leader, Eugene Debs, erupted into the violent May Day Riots.
 A series of bombings by the far left in 1919 and assassination attempts further inflamed the situation.
 Attorney General A. Mitchell Palmer conducted the Palmer Raids, a series of raids and arrests of non-citizen socialists, anarchists, radical unionists, and immigrants.
 They were charged with planning to overthrow the government.
 By 1920, over 10,000 arrests were made, and the immigrants caught up in these raids were deported back to Europe, most notably the anarchist Emma Goldman, who years before had attempted to assassinate industrialist Henry Clay Frick.